Arunprakash1990/Predict-Housing-Prices/README.md

 # Predict-Housing-Prices
-Sample Project to learn Linear Regression
+Project to predict the housing prices using the supervised learning technique - learn Linear Regression